Skip to contents

 Per-coefficient effect sizes

-Three partial effect-size tokens are available — Cohen’s f² (partial_f2), Pearson’s partial η² (partial_eta2), and the Olejnik-Algina bias-corrected partial ω² (partial_omega2).
-Each estimate has a CI derived from noncentral-F inversion (Steiger 2004; Smithson 2003), exposed as a separate <token>_ci column (partial_f2_ci, partial_eta2_ci, partial_omega2_ci).
-The group shortcuts "all_f2", "all_eta2", "all_omega2" expand to the pair in one go:
+For each predictor, you can request a partial effect-size column.
+Three measures are available — Cohen’s (partial_f2), Pearson’s partial η² (partial_eta2), and the Olejnik–Algina bias-corrected partial ω² (partial_omega2).
+Each carries a confidence interval derived from noncentral-F inversion (Smithson 2003; Steiger 2004), exposed as a separate <token>_ci column.
+The shortcuts "all_f2", "all_eta2", "all_omega2" expand to the point estimate and its CI pair in one go:

 fit <- lm(wellbeing_score ~ age + sex + smoking + education,